MeteoSwiss-APN/pyflexplot/CONTRIBUTING.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in `README.md`.
-3. The pull request should work for Python 3.6 and 3.7, and for PyPy.
+3. The pull request should work for Python 3.10, and for PyPy.
 Make sure that the tests pass for all supported Python versions.

 ## Tips